 Berkeley and Hume would give a different answer to the question.
-They would assure the questioner that it is a vulgar error, a mere prejudice of the ignorant and uneducated, to think that there are any permanent and substantial beings called the 'sun' and 'moon'; that the heavenly bodies, our own bodies, and all bodies whatsoever, are nothing but ideas in our minds; and that 'they can't represent anything outside us because they can't resemble anything outside us, because nothing can be like the ideas of one mind but the ideas of another mind....
+They would assure the questioner that it is a vulgar error, a mere prejudice of the ignorant and uneducated, to think that there are any permanent and substantial beings called the 'sun' and 'moon'; that the heavenly bodies, our own bodies, and all bodies whatsoever, are nothing but ideas in our minds; and that they can't •represent anything outside us because they can't •resemble anything outside us, because they can't •resemble anything outside us, because they can't •resemble anything outside us the ideas of one mind but the ideas of another mind....